 If you have any questions, email Jen Haselden or call her at 919-847-1536 ext.
 113.

 We offer adult Sunday School classes during our 9:45 and 11:00 a.m.
 Sunday morning worship hours.
 Please feel free to visit any or all of our classes.
 Adults of any age are welcome to attend any class.
 Each of our Sunday School classes participates in local, regional, and international missions.
 If you have any questions, please email our Associate Pastor, Ashley Will or call her at 919.847.1536 x114.

+(Connect is taking a short break and will be returning soon.
+If you’re looking for a discussion class with a similar demographic, we encourage you to take a look at The Quad.)
 The Connect class is comprised of parents with children of all ages seeking “connection” with Christ and each other.
 Studies include the books of the Bible and conversations on relevant topics.

 The Fellowship class, comprised of older adults, is a member-led class that focuses on in-depth studies in the Old and New Testaments.
 Our “family” orientation encourages support of each other in good and difficult times, while enjoying quarterly socials and funding mission activities during the year.
 Upcoming and previous studies include: Crash Test Dummies: Surprising Lessons from the Book of Judges (Talbot Davis), Creed: What Christians Believe and Why (Adam Hamilton), Top United Methodists Beliefs (Don Adams), The Shadow of Doubt: Confronting Challenges to Faith (Talbot Davis), Moses: In the Footsteps of the Reluctant Prophet (Adam Hamilton), Seven Letters to Seven Churches (Douglas Connelly), God Unbound: Wisdom from Galations for the Anxious Church (Elaine Heath).